Information for employers

 • dispute resolution services and negotiation to help resolve disputes between your business, a training provider or an apprentice or trainee to support training contract completions

 • information about the South Australian Employment Tribunal (SAET) process for traineeships and apprenticeships if an issue cannot be resolved.
-More information about the role of the SAET can be found on their website.

 Did you know that there are State and national awards for businesses to be recognised for high level achievement and their contribution to the training sector, including: